Bulagro/chessengine/README.md

 # A Terrible Chess Engine

-Some chess engine being done by people who know none of what they're doing.
+Some chess engine made by people who don't know what they're doing.

-You'll never lose (even if you try).
+The idea is that you'll never lose (even if you try).